plainspooky/inliner/README.md

 ![](inliner_logo.png)

 __inliner__ is a tool written in Python that converts indented BASIC programs into the numbered lines style.
 It supports labels, definitions and statements in multiple lines.
-And you could choose the comments tthat will be exported or don't.
+And you could choose the comments that will be exported or don't.

 # How it works?